The Nuts and Bolts of Organizing Your Truck, Van, or Supply Trailer

 You’ve probably already encountered these objectives for stowing all the necessary items to be hauled to each job site:

 Store larger items on the floor or lower compartments.

 Create vertical shelving and storage spaces (including doors when possible) using all available territory.

 In trailers and box trucks include overhead storage cubbies, rods, or rails.

 Here are other procedures to consider:

-Set up storage zones based on types of tasks to be completed.
+Set up storage zones based on the types of tasks to be completed.

-Include a field service kit which goes to the jobsite with the equipment.
+Include a field service kit with the equipment that goes to the job site.
 It should contain the parts and tools necessary to repair items most likely to fail in the field (for example, the rope pull on a gas saw.)
-The bonus point is, this eliminates most field emergencies that would require a trip to the shop for minor repairs.
+The bonus point is that this eliminates most field emergencies that would require a trip to the shop for minor repairs.

-Whether digital or paper based these are documents which you’ll want to consider having always available in your vehicles:
+Whether digital or paper-based, these are documents that you’ll want to consider always having available in your vehicles: